Hazardous Materials that You Shouldn’t Put in Your Skip Bin

 Mattresses are not allowed in landfills and are therefore not allowed in skip bins.
 You may get rid of your old mattress by contacting the council.
 If you think your mattress is still good for a few more years of use, you could consider donating it.

-Equally important as to watching what goes in your skip bin is ensuring that you keep it inside your property.
+Equally important as to watching what goes in your bin is ensuring that you keep it inside your property.
 It prevents passers-by and neighbours from throwing prohibited rubbish in it.

 Let professional skip bin hire take care of the rest